chotixity/tixity/README.md

 - 👋 Hi, I’m @tixity Melkzedek Choti
 - 👀 I’m interested in building data driven applications that will shape lives
+- A certified Google data analyst
-- 🌱 I’m currently learning flutter from Academind and taking the google data analytics course
+- 🌱 I’m currently learning flutter from Academind
 - 💞️ I’m looking to collaborate on any project data analysis and flutter and well a little web
 - 📫 How to reach me
 -  https://wa.me/+254769993109 via whatsapp